ivangarzab/bookclub-api/supabase/functions/member/README.md

 | `role` | string | No | Member role (e.g., "admin", "member") |
 | `clubs` | array | No | Array of club IDs to associate the member with |

+**Note:** The `created_at` field is automatically set by the database when a member is created and cannot be manually specified.

 ### Request Example

 ```bash